CESNET/eInfra-docs/docs.it4i/software/viz/insitu.md

 ## Introduction

 In situ visualization allows you to visualize your data while your computation is progressing on multiple nodes of a cluster.
-It is a visualization pipeline that can be used on the [Salomon][1] supercomputer.
-The pipeline is based on the [ParaView Catalyst][a] library.
+It is a visualization pipeline based on the [ParaView Catalyst][a] library.

 To leverage the possibilities of the in situ visualization by Catalyst library, you have to write an adaptor code that will use the actual data from your simulation and process them in the way they can be passed to ParaView for visualization.
 We provide a simple example of such simulator/adaptor code that binds together to provide the in situ visualization.